JohnSnowLabs/spark-nlp/docs/en/concepts.md

 ### Training methodology

-Training your own annotators is the most key concept when dealing with real life scenarios.
-Any of the annotators provided above, such as pretrained pipelines and models, will rarely ever apply to a specific use case.
-Dealing with real life problems will require training your own models.
-In Spark NLP, training annotators will vary depending on the annotators.
-Currently, we support three ways:
+Training your own annotators is a key concept when dealing with real life scenarios.
+Any of the annotators provided above, such as pretrained pipelines and models, can be applied out-of-the-box to a specific use case, but better results are obtained when they are fine-tuned to your specific use-case.
+Dealing with real life problems ofter requires training your own models.
+In Spark NLP, we support three ways of training a custom annotator:

-1. Most annotators are capable of training through the dataset passed to **fit()** just as Spark ML does.
-Annotators that use the suffix **Approach** are trainable annotators.
+1. Train from **a dataset**.
+Most annotators are capable of training from a dataset passed to **fit()** method just as Spark ML does.
+Annotators that use the suffix **Approach** are such trainable annotators.
 Training from fit() is the standard behavior in Spark ML.
 Annotators have different schema requirements for training.
 Check the reference to see what are the requirements of each annotators.